gramian/duckhttp/README.md

 ```http
 http://localhost:3000/"SELECT 'world' AS hello;"
 ```
-Try `Firefox` as it is very lenient on URL inputs and renders JSON response nicely.
+Try `Firefox` as it is very lenient on URL inputs and renders JSON responses nicely.

 ### 2b.
 Send query via terminal